-Codeine-containing products are indicated in patients older than 12 years of age for the short-term treatment of acute, moderate pain which is not relieved by other analgesics such as paracetamol or ibuprofen alone.
+Codeine-containing products are indicated in patients older than 12 years of age for the short-term treatment of acute, moderate pain which is not relieved by paracetamol or ibuprofen alone.

 Solpadeine is indicated in the management of symptoms of headache, including migraine, toothache, backache, common cold, influenza, menstrual pain, musculoskeletal pain.